kchawlani19/mini-jira/README.md

 - ADMIN

 ### Role-Based Access Control
-- USER and ADMIN can register and log in
-- USER can only see and modify tasks assigned to them
+- USER can view and modify only tasks assigned to them
-- ADMIN can view and manage all tasks
+- ADMIN can manage all tasks
 - ADMIN-only access to users list

 ---

-## Task Workflow (Jira-like)
+## Jira-like Task Workflow

 - Tasks are created **unassigned**
 - Only ADMIN can assign a task to a user
-- A USER can modify a task only after it is assigned to them
+- A USER can update a task only after it is assigned to them
-- Ownership is enforced using database state, not request body
+- Ownership is enforced using **database state**, not request payloads
 - Task lifecycle:
   - OPEN
   - IN_PROGRESS